UgniusBrO/Runni/README.md

 ------------------------------------------------------------------------------------
 Q.『How does Smart Watch application get data from phone?』

-A. The code is bridge and the project uses MessageClient API for sending messages between the applications.
+A. The code is bridged and the project uses MessageClient API for sending messages between the applications.
 ------------------------------------------------------------------------------------
 Q.『Does the Smart Watch application send messages to the mobile phone application?』